gnosis/ido-contracts/README.md

 # EasyAuction

-EasyAuction is a DeFi building lego brick for price discovery.
-The main use cases are auctions for fair initial offerings and token buy back programs.
+EasyAuction should become a platform to execute batch auctions for fair initial offerings and token buyback programs.
+Batch auctions are a market mechanism for matching limit orders of buyers and sellers of a particular good with one fair clearing price.
-The EasyAuction platform is very simple and allows anyone to permissionlessly schedule batch auction without any charge of fees.
+Already in traditional finance, batch auctions have established themselves as a tool for initial offerings, and in the blockchain ecosystem, they are expected to become a fundamental DeFi building lego brick for price-discovery as well.
+The EasyAuction platform is inspired by the auction mechanism of the Gnosis Protocol v1, which has shown a significant product-market fit for initial dex offerings (IDOs) (cp. sales of DIA, mStable, etc…).
+EasyAuction improves significantly the user experience for IDOs, by settling up to 2500 bids with a single clearing price instead of roughly 28 orders and thereby making the mechanism fairer, easier to use, and more predictable.
+Given the emerging regulations for IDOs and utility sales - see MiCA -, EasyAuction is intending to comply with them and enabling new projects a safe start without legal risks.

 ## Use cases